anotheruiguy/node-sass-boilerplate/readme.md

 #### Add Sass to the project
 * `mkdir sass` - create Sass directory in the root of the project
+* Add a new `application.scss` file to the `/sass` directory and add something simple so that we know that Sass is running when it comes time

+		$background-color: orange;

+		body {
+		  background-color: $background-color;
+		}

 #### Create Gruntfile